YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 To run a pre-built image: :code:`docker run --rm -it yottadb/yottadb` to run the image but not persist any changes you make, and :code:`docker run -it yottadb/yottadb` for persistent changes.

 Volumes are supported by mounting the :code:`/data` directory.
-To mount the local directory :code:`ydb-data` into the container to save your database and routines locally and use them in the container, add an appropriate command line parameter before the yottadb/yottadb argument, e.g., :code:`docker run -it -v \`pwd\`/ydb-data:/data yottadb/yottadb`
+To mount the local directory :code:`ydb-data` into the container to save your database and routines locally, and to use them in the container, add an appropriate command line parameter before the yottadb/yottadb argument, e.g., :code:`docker run -it -v \`pwd\`/ydb-data:/data yottadb/yottadb`

 This creates a :code:`ydb-data` directory in your current working directory.
 After the container is shutdown and removed, delete the directory if you want to remove all data created in the YottaDB container (such as your database and routines).